======================================================================

 The NES was initially not as successful in Europe during the late

-1980s, when it was outsold by the Master System and the ZX Spectrum in
+1980s, when it was outsold by the Master System and ZX Spectrum in the

-the United Kingdom.
+United Kingdom.
 By 1990, the Master System was the highest-selling

 caught up with and narrowly overtook the Master System overall in